chrispader/EyeMind/README.md

 ### General Notes:

 - You can always start a new data collection session using ctrl+r (refresh).
 Remember that when you refresh all the non-saved data is deleted.
-- In case the processing takes very long, you can use ctrl+shift+i to the open the developer tool and inspect the error
+- In case the processing takes very long, you can use ctrl+shift+i to the open the developer tool and inspect the error.
+- It is recommended to start a new instance of Eye-Mind for every new data collection or analysis session.

 ## Analysis